ankithu/Cornus2/README.md

 This folder contains python scripts used to perform the benchmarking presented in our final report.

-# How to run Cornus and benchmarks
+# How to run Cornus

 Note: our testing and benchmarking were done on a Ubuntu 20 machine with a relatively large amount of computing resources.
 Performance and compatibility beyond this has not been tested.